yuchenglim04/besselBreakfast/Physics/field_moving_point_charge.md

 Fields by direct differentiaion of Lienard-Wiechert potential in integral form (delta function integrand)

-Lienard-Wiechert potential via direct evaluation of retarded integral with spatial delta function integrand, and change of variables
+Lienard-Wiechert potential via direct evaluation of retarded integral with spatial delta function integrand, and change of variables using Jacobian